-Indiana’s Next Secretary of State
+Indiana’s 2018 Green Party Secretary of State Candidate

-Why am I running?
+Why did I run?

 Because politicians bankroll their campaigns with money from corporate donors and wealthy individuals who don’t have the same interests as we, the people, do.
 It is up to us to wrestle the power away from the wealthy 1%.
 Both political parties have become beholden to rich donors and engage in corrupt practices like gerrymandering and voter suppression.
 Furthermore, we must reform this broken system so no party can do what the Democratic National Committee did to Bernie Sanders.

 Indiana ranks in the bottom third of the 50 states in voter turnout.
 In 2016, just 58% of voting-age Hoosiers cast ballots for President of the United States.
 That low of a percentage is totally unacceptable.
 We can do better.
 For the sake of our democracy, we must do better!
 And with your help, our grassroots effort can succeed.

 Published November 1, 2018